-The Board self-assessment for the year 2021-22 measured the Board against the Ofsted Education Inspection Framework criteria.
+The Board self-assessment for the year 2022-23 measured the Board against the Ofsted Education Inspection Framework criteria.
 It was informed by a survey of all members and concluded that the Board and its committees had been effective.

-In addition, the College undertook an assessment against the Association of College's revised Code of Good Governance for English Colleges (the Code).
-Areas for improvement arising from both the Board Self-Assessment and the analysis against the Code were identified, and actions to address these have been incorporated into the College Quality Improvement Plan for 2022-23.
+In 2021-22, the College undertook an assessment against the Association of College's revised Code of Good Governance for English Colleges (the Code).
+Areas for improvement arising from both the Board Self-Assessment and the analysis against the Code were identified, and actions to address these were implemented in 2022-23.

-The Board has approved a policy for Peer observation and review and in accordance with this, has agreed to commission its first external Board Review in the Spring Term of 2023-24.
+The Board has a policy for Peer Observation and Review and in accordance with this, commissioned its first external Board Review in April 2023, to take place in the Spring Term of 2023-24.